andersroos/rankedftw/README.rst

    ./lib/server

-It will work but not be that fun witout data.
+It will work but not be that fun without data, see below.

 Gettting Data
 =============